-In most cases, more features or more complicated features can reduce performance.
-They add weight, complexity, cost, and more possibility of failure.
-The benefit a feature has on warmth, comfort, or convenience is rarely offset by its drawbacks.
-Take pockets on sleeping bags, for example.
-It can be helpful to keep your watch in the pocket, but it can be hard to hear an alarm through the down; if you roll in your sleep, waking up on your watch isn't comfortable.
-In general, when it comes to features, smart design scored well and generally, less is more.
+Take stash pockets on sleeping bags, for example.
+It can be helpful to keep your watch with an alarm in the pocket, but it can be hard to hear the alarm through the down.
+If you roll in your sleep, waking up on your watch isn't exactly comfortable.
+In general, when it comes to features, smart designs scored well, and generally, less is more.

-Unfortunately, few bags come with quality stuff sacks, and many bags come with downright terrible stuff sacks.
-An exception is the Mountain Hardwear Hyperlamina Spark 35; in general, to maximize the compressibility of your bag, we recommend purchasing one separately.
+Unfortunately, very few bags come with decent quality stuff sacks and many bags come with downright terrible stuff sacks.
+An exception is the Mountain Hardwear Hyperlamina Spark 35; in general, to maximize the compressibility of your bag, we highly recommend purchasing one separately.
 See our Best Sleeping Bag Stuff Sack Article for our recommendations for specific applications.

 Other Sleeping Bag Reviews